-I realised to my horror at the end of last year that I knew nothing about the British book world anymore.
+I realised to my horror at the end of last year that I knew nothing about the British book news and lit world anymore.
 I had fallen into the trap of vaguely assuming that my people back home must be reading more or less what we are reading in the US.
 While it’s true that a lot of the “big” books published in America do well in the UK, they don’t all, and we Brits have different tastes, a lot of homegrown talent, and a different aesthetic when it comes to books in translation and works from elsewhere.
 I got my act together, pulled my socks up, and started the Brit Lit blog.

 If you, too, are a Brit or an Anglophile, you might be interested in where to get UK book news, especially if, like me, you live across the Pond and can’t pop into WH Smith or peak at what people are reading on the Tube to get a sense of which books people are buzzing about.